-Constant-attendance supplement: If the insured requires the constant attendance of others to perform daily functions, between 2 and 6 times the maximum insured daily earnings is paid, according to the assessed degree of disability.
+Constant-attendance supplement: If the insured requires the constant attendance of others to perform daily functions, from two to six times the maximum insured daily earnings is paid based on the assessed degree of disability.

-Partial disability: A percentage of the full pension is paid, according to the assessed degree of disability.
+Partial disability: A percentage of the full pension is paid based on the assessed degree of disability.

-Lump-sum award: The award is paid in addition to the permanent disability pension, according to a schedule in law.
+Lump-sum award: The award is paid in addition to the permanent disability pension based on a schedule in law.